Ananda Ashru: Music

 The shooting for two songs from the movie is taking place.
 The music directors for the songs are Emon Saha and Sahriar Rafat.

 Production

 A film with the same title, Anondo Osru, was released in 1997.
 Mostafizur Rahman Manik's film has nothing in common with the earlier one except the title.
 The new film has an original story written by Sudipto Saeed Khan.

-The shooting of Ananda Ashru began on February 3 in 2018.
+The shooting of Ananda Ashru began on February 3, 2018.
 The last phase of the shooting was held at a location at Nikli Upazila in Kishoreganj on January 6, 2020.
 After 11 months, the shooting of the film has ended by taking shoot for the "Moner Duar Khole" song scene in Nikli Upazila.

 Release

 The film was supposed to be released on 15 January 2020, but was delayed due to the COVID-19 pandemic.